-1. Given COVID-19, how do you expect your government's spending to change over the next twelve months in each of the following areas? {Respondent views a grid with rows and columns listed below.}
+1. Now we want to ask about some categories of spending that may cut across different departments or programs.
+Given COVID-19, how do you expect your government's spending to change over the next twelve months in each of the following categories? {Respondent views a grid with rows and columns listed below.}

-Rows (Program Areas):
+Rows (Functional Areas):